bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Module Output Mocks
 ~~~~~~~~~~~~~~~~~~~~~~

-Module Output Mocks have a buffer that contains output elements (see :ref:`Simulation-Result`).
+Module Output Mocks have a buffer that contains output elements (see Simulation-Result_).

 Provided methods: